Spring 2013 Astronomy Observing Sessions

 NOTE: The observatory deck has very rough flooring.
 Guests are advised to WEAR ONLY CLOSED TOED SHOES.
 NO SANDALS or other open toed shoes.

-The sessions are currently scheduled for specific TUESDAY EVENINGS.
+The sessions are currently scheduled for specific MONDAY EVENINGS.

 To